udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 A White Paper

-Version 0.7.1, Draft
+Version 0.7.3, Draft

-**UDAP Foundation， 3/7/2018**
+**UDAP Foundation， 5/27/2018**

 ## Executive Summary

 UDAP is a blockchain-based asset protocol that provides Restful APIs and a Universal Asset Wallet for third party application developers to create powerful blockchain based applications.
-These applications could efficiently and fluently manage crypto-token encoded real-world assets, without concerns of scalability, privacy and security.
+These applications can efficiently and fluently manage crypto-token encoded real-world assets, without concerns of scalability, privacy and security.

 UDAP uses a Multi-Chain architecture that supports both "Virtual Private Chains" and physical application zones, where each applications runs on its own private secure blockchain and storage, with user configured privacy level and blockchain nodes.
 UDAP uses both vertical sharding and horizontal sharding to achieve potentially millions of transactions per second.
 Massive parallelism is realized in the nodes where all the cores can process all the transactions in parallel.
 Multiple nodes form processing zones and zones form zone clusters to create enormous transaction processing power.